 In addition, the conviction that love is to be found even in uncomfortable texts, if one seeks it out with persistence and faith, can sometimes open them up to new readings that are not hurtful or, at least, are uncomfortable in a different way.
 Thus, I have attempted, elsewhere, to show how this might work when reading some particularly challenging legal verses in the Torah.

 In this essay I would like to explore a Biblical narrative through the lens of seeking out love.
 The story is about the burial of Sarah, the first Matriarch, by her husband, Abraham, the first Patriarch.
-The short narrative in the twelfth chapter of Genesis is elaborated upon by the Zohar, the greatest work of Jewish mystical tradition, produced at the end of the thirteenth century in Spain.
+The short narrative, in the twenty-third chapter of Genesis is elaborated upon by the Zohar, the greatest work of Jewish mystical tradition, produced at the end of the thirteenth century in Spain.
 The approach of the Zohar, which inherited a rich tradition of Jewish Biblical expansion (midrash), moves that tradition forward with surprising twists and turns.
 Behind much of the Zohar’s imaginings is its apprehension of Abraham as more than just a righteous person.
 For the Zohar, Abraham is the human instantiation of God’s Love.
 Its task, then, was to understand how Abraham, as Love, would bring the love of his life to rest.
 In the Zohar’s retelling the practical and the spiritual embrace.

 The Business of Love